 First of all check that:

-- You does not enabled some cache and minify plugins or build in hosting cache for static files.
-Disable or clear all caches to see your changes.
+- You does not enabled some cache and minify plugins or built-in hosting cache for static files.
+Disable or clear all caches to see your changes - How to disable site cache >

 - If you change colors you should select "Use predefined colors below" dropdown first (colors will not change if you selected some predefined theme color schema).